Live streaming

 The OBS surface, in your hand.

-Install Remio Host on the streaming workstation that holds the capture cards, the GPU encoder, and the OBS install with thirty scenes.
-Install the client on the iPad you bring to set.
-Pair with a 6-digit PIN.
-The walk back to the desk between takes is finally gone.
+Install Remio Host on the streaming workstation with the capture cards and OBS, the client on the iPad you bring to set, and pair with a 4-digit PIN — free, no account, no card.
+The walk back to the desk is finally gone.